DevPoodle/compute-shader-plus/README.md

 There's a few things I'd like to add to this plugin eventually:

 - Basic shader reflection features, such as the ability to get the names of all of the uniforms in a shader, and the ability to set a shader's uniform based off of its name.
+- More thorough documentation.
+Currently, there is only a basic tutorial, but I'd like to add some other examples, such as using the plugin in a compositor effect, and using it with other RenderingDevice functions.

 ## Other Resources